-Hospice of Douglas County supports its palliative care program with funding from a large individual bequest, with the donation earmarked for palliative care services in the community.
-This allows the program to structure services based on identified needs in the community and not be limited by having to align with payer reimbursement structures such as insurance company requirements.
-The program can only support the level of service funded by the bequest's annual budget.
+Hospice of Douglas County supports its palliative care program on funding from a large individual bequest, with the donation earmarked for palliative care services in the community.
+This allows the program to structure services based on identified needs in the community, and not be limited by having to align with payer reimbursement structures such as insurance company requirements.
+The program can only support the level of service supported by the bequest's annual budget.
 The county's palliative care program is integrated into its hospice agency.
 Hospice team members run palliative care visits as consultations.
 This can limit follow-up and create a challenge to providing continuous palliative care services.

 - Applying for Grants to Support Rural Health Projects.
 Information on creating lasting partnerships and tips for writing a successful grant application.
 RHIhub. - How to use Rural Health Information Hub's Funding Resources and Services.
-Includes funding and opportunities, determining if your location meets the rural eligibility requirement for certain funding programs, and finding data, research, and additional resources to support program development and your grant applications.
-RHIhub. - Guide to Working with Rural Philanthropy.
-Emerging practices and resources to support rural communities looking to build relationships with philanthropies.
-RHIhub.
+Includes funding and opportunities, determine if your location meets the rural eligibility requirement for certain funding programs; and find data, research, and additional resources to support program development and your grant applications.
+RHIhub. - Rural Philanthropy Toolkit.
+Emerging practices and resources to support rural communities looking to build a relationship with philanthropies.
+RHIhub. - Successful Corporate and Foundation Fundraising for Nonprofits.
+PowerPoint on grant writing provides a breakdown of types of funding opportunities as well as tips for writing and receiving grants.
+Grantmakers in Aging.